uw-echospace/EV_MB/meteorological-data-sources.md

 print(f'CSV and XLSX files saved at: {csv_file_path}, {xlsx_file_path}')
 ```
 Although this code successfully pulled weather data points for temperature, precipitation, humidity, lunar phase, and wind speed, the documentation on NWS was somewhat cryptic.
-Writing scripts to access the amount of data points that I needed, and then somehow verifying seemed like a monumental task not suitable for me coding skills and the amount of time I have to complete this project (<8 weeks). )
+Writing scripts to access the amount of data points that I needed,
+and then somehow verifying seemed like a monumental task not suitable for me coding skills and the amount of time I have to complete this project (<8 weeks). )

+## Oikolab

+[Oikolab](oikolab.com) offers a simple way to download historical meterological data in the form of a .csv file.
+Their *About Me* page states that
+they pull "raw data from primary sources such as ECWMF and NOAA."
+According to their documentation page, they use ERA5 (climate reanalysis software produced by [ECMWF](https://climate.copernicus.eu/climate-reanalysis))
+to "combine vast observations from satellites, aircraft, land and sea based weather sensors with atmospheric models to generate consistent time series of multiple climate variables."

+This appears to be a great resource.
+However, verification was desired, which requires data from a known reliable source.

+## Meteostat

+Meteostat is a python package available on github.
+It appears to be a powerful tool to pull weather data from various stations.
+After working with their documentation to pull data, it looked promising.
+However, upon further investigation of the station said data was pulled from,
+the closest available was at South Park, an area of South Seattle near the Museum of Flight.
+Because this was not close enough to UBNA, this data was deemed unusable.

+## UW's Department of Atmospheric Science's Weather Stations

+After meeting with David Warren, the search was finally concluded.

+The data we needed was available through their [time series plots tool](http://www-k12.atmos.washington.edu/k12/grayskies/nw_weather.html).